FLHDE/freelancer-hd-edition/README.md

 * Show "Far" in contact list only at distances of 999.999K or higher
 * Single Player console
 * Smoothened jump effect
+* Updated zlib.dll for better performance in Multiplayer
 * Windows 10 compatibility patch (dgVoodoo2)

 ## Recommendations